 Warming up engine

 Choke start models

-- After starting the engine, allow it to idle for 3 minutes to warm up.
+After starting the engine, allow it to idle for 3 minutes to warm up.
 Failure to do so will shorten engine life.
-Gradually return the choke knob to its home position as the engine warms up. - Check for a steady flow of water from the cooling water pilot hole.
+Gradually return the choke knob to its home position as the engine warms up.